AI4Finance-Foundation/FinRL/README.md

 # FinRL: A Deep Reinforcement Learning Library for Automated Trading in Quantitative Finance

-We aim to maintain an open source FinRL library for the "AI + finance" community: support various markets, SOTA DRL algorithms, benchmarks for many quant finance tasks, live trading, etc.  To contribute? please check the call for contributions section at the end of this page.
+We will maintain the open source FinRL library for the "AI + finance" community: support various markets, SOTA DRL algorithms, benchmarks for many quant finance tasks, live trading, etc.  To contribute?
+Please check the call for contributions at the end of this page.

 Feel free to leave us feedback for any issue.
 We suggest users to report bugs using Github issues.
-Users can also discuss how to use FinRL in the following slack channel.
+Users can also discuss FinRL in the following slack channel.